thoughtspot/thoughtspot.github.io/_admin/poc-features/model-geo-data-3.4-with-near-and-farther-than.md

 ---
 title: [Proximity keywords near and farther than]
-tags:
 keywords: tbd
 last_updated: tbd
 summary: "If your table contains Latitude and Longitude data, you can use proximity searches that find entities related to each other by location."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The "near" and "farther than" keywords provide proximity searches.
-First, you'll need to designate the longitude and latitude columns as "Geo" by editing the GeoType column in the modeling file or the **Columns** setting screen.
+First, you must designate the longitude and latitude columns as "Geo" by editing the GeoType column in the modeling file or the **Columns** setting screen.

 Columns that can be designated as "Geo" columns need to contain text (VARCHAR) data unless they contain latitude/longitude data.
 Latitude and longitude columns can contain numeric data (DOUBLE) or text.